Kakar13/Dentelligence/README.md

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to HackAI2025, please follow these steps:
+If you would like to contribute to Dentelligence, please follow these steps:

 1. **Fork the repository**.
 2. **Create a new branch** for your feature or bug fix: